massdriver-cloud/developer-friendly-iac/README.md

 - **Automation**: Airlock automates schema generation and Terraform synchronization, reducing human error.
 - **Pre-Production Validation**: Catch breaking changes early with schema validation in CI pipelines.
 - **Reusable Components**: Shared schemas streamline collaboration and ensure consistency across your IaC ecosystem.

+## That's it!

+## That's it!

+You’ve just walked through a practical approach to making Infrastructure as Code friendlier, more resilient, and easier to use.
+By focusing on principles like Use-Case-Oriented Design, thoughtful operational abstractions, survey-based inputs, consistent naming and tagging, reusable presets, and automated schema management, you shift the burden away from developers having to piece together complex configurations.

+Instead of demanding that every team member navigate the internals of S3 lifecycle policies or IAM rules, you’ve learned how to present simple, curated options that align with organizational standards.
+This lets developers move faster while keeping operations secure, compliant, and uniform.

+From building use-case-driven modules to implementing Airlock and JSON schemas for automated validation, these labs highlight how convention-over-configuration transforms IaC from a chore into a value-add.
+Ultimately, it’s about fostering a developer experience where innovation can flourish without sacrificing quality, reliability, or maintainability.